imitelis/Full_Stack_Open_Exercises/part08/README.md

 In the previous two exercises, the filtering could have been done using just React.
 To complete this exercise, you should redo the filtering the books based on a selected genre (that was done in exercise 8.19) using a GraphQL query to the server.
 If you already did so then you do not have to do anything.

-This and the next exercises are quite challenging like it should be this late in the course.
-You might want to complete first the easier ones in the next part.
+This and the next exercises are quite **challenging** like it should be this late in the course.
+You might want to complete first the easier ones in the [next part](https://fullstackopen.com/en/part8/fragments_and_subscriptions).

 ### 8.22: Up-to-date cache and book recommendations

 If you did the previous exercise, that is, fetch the books in a genre with GraphQL, ensure somehow that the books view is kept up to date.
-So when a new book is added, the books view is updated at least when a genre selection button is pressed.
+So when a new book is added, the books view is updated **at least** when a genre selection button is pressed.

-When new genre selection is not done, the view does not have to be updated.
+<em>When new genre selection is not done, the view does not have to be updated.</em>

 ## Exercises 8.23.-8.26.

 ### 8.23: Subscriptions - server

-Do a backend implementation for subscription bookAdded, which returns the details of all new books to its subscribers.
+Do a backend implementation for subscription `bookAdded`, which returns the details of all new books to its subscribers.

 ### 8.24: Subscriptions - client, part 1

 Start using subscriptions in the client, and subscribe to bookAdded.
 When new books are added, notify the user.
 Any method works.
-For example, you can use the window.alert function.
+For example, you can use the [window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.

 ### 8.25: Subscriptions - client, part 2